Medical Engineering student wins prestigious presentation award

 Advanced signal processing project given seal of approval by the Institution of Mechanical Engineers.

-Surrey’s Department of Mechanical Engineering Sciences is delighted to announce that one of its Medical Engineering students, Tricia Adjei, has been recognised and rewarded for her poster presentation at the Institution of Mechanical Engineers’ (IMechE) 26th Annual Medical Engineering Student Competition held in London on Thursday 27 February.
+Surrey’s School of Mechanical Engineering Sciences is delighted to announce that one of its Medical Engineering students, Tricia Adjei, has been recognised and rewarded for her poster presentation at the Institution of Mechanical Engineers’ (IMechE) 26th Annual Medical Engineering Student Competition held in London on Thursday 27 February.

 Miss Adjei was given the ‘JRI prize for best taught masters poster presentation’ for her work entitled ‘Complexity and Dispersion Analysis of Filtered Intracranial Pressure Signals from Hydrocephalus Patients’.